joeylockie/lockiemedia/README.md

 * **Vanilla JavaScript (ES6 Modules)**: No frameworks, just modern JavaScript for all application logic.
 * **HTML5**: For structuring the content and application views.
 * **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-* **Browser Local Storage**: Used as the database to persist all user data directly in the browser.
-No server is required.
+* **IndexedDB**: A powerful, scalable, browser-based database for all user data persistence.
+* **Dexie.js**: A minimalist wrapper library that makes IndexedDB easy and enjoyable to use.

 ## Getting Started